-Supporters of the Civil War Trust contribute to the cause of battlefield preservation in many ways — from online contributions to stock transfers to workplace matching programs — but one very special group gives in the form of their talent rather than their treasure.
+Supporters of the American Battlefield Trust contribute to the cause of battlefield preservation in many ways — from online contributions to stock transfers to workplace matching programs — but one very special group gives in the form of their talent rather than their treasure.

 Few readers of Hallowed Ground realize that virtually all submissions to the magazine by historians and artists are made as donations.
 And while many authors are recognized subject matter experts whose books already grace our home libraries, the Trust feels that the talented photographers who make it their work to capture the beauty of these battlefields deserve broad recognition as well.